SRGSSR/pillarbox-apple/Sources/Player/Player.docc/FairPlayStreaming.md

 You can manage [FairPlay](https://developer.apple.com/streaming/fps/) decryption keys associated with an ``Asset`` delivered by a ``PlayerItem``.
 This involves implementing a custom [AVContentKeySessionDelegate](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate) which is provided to the asset at creation time.

-If the resource you want to play needs to be loaded in a custom way but does not involve FairPlay, you should check ``ResourceLoading`` instead.
+If the resource you want to play needs to be loaded in a custom way but does not involve FairPlay please have a look at <doc:ResourceLoading> instead.

 ### Create a content key session delegate